Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Discussion

 \section{Discussion}

 We have developed the Dirichlet-Multinomial Mixture Regression (DMMR) approach for clustering microbiome samples while adjusting for covariate effects and identifying sources of heterogeneity.
-By employing a novel symmetric link function, the method is capable of detecting subpopulations, identifying covariates/features that exhibit heterogeneous, common, or null effects on cluster formation, and highlighting key taxa with distinct abundance patterns across clusters.
-We have also developed an R package that implements the proposed methodology using linearly constrained regularized estimation.
+By employing a novel symmetric link function, DMMR is capable of detecting subpopulations, identifying covariates/features that exhibit heterogeneous, common, or null effects on cluster formation, and highlighting key taxa with distinct abundance patterns across clusters.
+We have developed an R package that implements the proposed methodology.

 There are several potential directions for future research.
-First, we have obtained some theoretical results showing the consistency of the proposed methods under a classical asymptotic framework; it is interesting to extend our results under a more general large data framework.
+First, it is interesting to extend our theoretical results under a more general large data framework.
 Second, the concept of heterogeneity pursuit can be applied to other mixture models for clustering purposes.
-While the DM distribution is utilized in our proposed mixture models to model microbiome data due to its ability to handle over-dispersion, the concept of heterogeneity pursuit can also be applied to other parametric distributions.
-Examples include distributions such as the Negative multinomial distribution, multivariate normal distribution, Poisson distribution, or any other distributions that permit the characterization of common effects among clusters and cluster-specific effects.
-Third, a specific extension of the proposed methods is in modeling longitudinal microbiome data.
-In longitudinal studies such as the iHMP, not only there may exist a set of microbial states, but also transitions between states over time may happen.
+While the DM distribution is utilized here to model microbiome data due to its ability to handle over-dispersion, the idea can be applied to a variety of distributions, including Negative multinomial, multivariate normal, Poisson, or any other distributions that permit the characterization of common effects among clusters and cluster-specific effects.
+Third, with longitudinal microbiome data, not only may there exist a set of microbial states, but also transitions between states over time may happen.
 These microbial states themselves and the dynamic transitions of microbial states may have associations with disease or health status.
 Some related studies can be found in \citet{zhou2019upper,xiong2015changes,lee2017bacterial}.
-To address the problem, we can adapt the proposed heterogeneity pursuit methods to a unified Hidden Markov Model (HMM) to study microbial states and their transitions over time.
+Our heterogeneity pursuit methods could be adapted to a unified Hidden Markov Model (HMM) to study microbial states and their transitions over time.